 Celia Calderón de la Barca, "México, dueño de todos sus recursos" (Mexico, master of all its resources), after 1952.
-Linocut on paper, 11 3/4 x 8 5/8 in.
+Linocut on paper, $11\,3/4\,x\,8\,5/8$ in.
 Promised gift to the Weatherspoon Art Museum. © Estate of Celia Calderón de la Barca

-Weatherspoon Art Museum, University of North Carolina - Greensboro, Cone Building, Tate and Spring Garden Streets, Greensboro.
-Gallery 6, Through May 13 - "Endia Beal - Corporate Disclosure".
+Weatherspoon Art Museum, University of North Carolina - Greensboro, Cone Building, Tate and Spring Garden Streets, Greensboro, Gallery 6, Through May 13 - "Endia Beal - Corporate Disclosure".
 Working from her own and others' personal stories, artist Endia Beal highlights the realities and challenges faced by Black women in corporate workspaces.
 With equal parts empathy and biting critique, she explores how gender, race, and conventional notions of professionalism are often used - intentionally or not - against women of color.
 In the videos that comprise this exhibition, Beal deploys a variety of artistic strategies blending documentation and performance.
 Organized by Dr. Emily Stamey, curator and head of exhibitions, and presented in collaboration with the UNCG School of Art as part of its Falk Visiting Artist program.
 The Gregory D. Ivy and Weatherspoon Guild Galleries, Through May 13 - "To Serve the People: Prints from Mexico's Taller de Gráfica Popular".
 In 1937, this belief inspired the foundation of the Taller de Gráfica Popular (the People's Print Workshop), commonly known as the TGP, in Mexico City.
-Committed to the progressive idealism of the Mexican Revolution. the artists of the TGP worked together to create prints, posters, flyers, and other works on paper aimed at educating the widest possible audience about the social issues of their day.
+Committed to the progressive idealism of the Mexican Revolution, the artists of the TGP worked together to create prints, posters, flyers, and other works on paper aimed at educating the widest possible audience about the social issues of their day.
 Fundamental to their artistic production was a democratic group process of collective critiques and negotiated decision making.
-That commitment to snared learning and leadership has likewise fueled the production of this exhibition.
+That commitment to shared learning and leadership has likewise fueled the production of this exhibition.
 In fall 2022, students in two UNCG art history courses came together to study the history and output of the TGP, as well as collaboratively curate this installation.
 The Bob & Lissa Shelley McDowell Gallery, Through Apr.
 8 - "Gilded: Contemporary Artists Explore Value and Worth".
-Gilded features the work of Radcliffe Bailey, Larissa Bates, william cordova, Angela Fraleigh, Gajin Fujita, Nicholas Galanin, Liz Glynn, Shan Goshorn, Sherin Guirguis, Titus Kaphar, Hung Liu, James Nares, Ronny Quevedo, Shinji Turner-Yamamoto, Danh Vo, Stacy Lynn Waddell, and Summer Wheat.
-Weatherspoon Atrium Mural, Ongoing - "Pause and Breathe, We Got This," a mural by Sheena Rose.
+Gilded teatures the work of Hadciiffe Bailey, Larissa Bates, william cordova, Angela Fraleigh, Gajin Fujita, Nicholas Galanin, Liz Glynn, Shan Goshorn, Sherin Guirguis, Titus Kaphar, Hung Liu, James Nares, Ronny Quevedo, Shinji Turner-Yamamoto, Danh Vo, Stacy Lynn Waddell, and Summer Wheat.
+Weatherspoon Atrium Mural, Ongoing - "Pause and Breathe.
+We Got This." a mural by Sheena Rose.
 A homecoming is in the works.
 The Weatherspoon is excited to announce its commission of a major new artwork by artist Sheena Rose, MFA '16.
-A multidisciplinary artist working in animation, drawing, painting, and performance, Rose's vibrant and energetic work is at once anchored in her Caribbean heritage and expansive in its explorations of culture and human experience.
-Lobbies - Featuring works of art complementing current gallery exhibitions which are rotated in the atrium and public areas continued on Page 60 throughout both floors of the gallery.
-Tom Otter-
+A multidisciplinary artist working in animation, drawing, painting, and performance.
+Rose's vibrant and energetic work is at once anchored in her Caribbean heritage and expansive in its explorations of culture and human experience.
+Lobbies - Featuring works of art complementing current gallery exhibitions which are rotated in the atrium and public areas throughout both floors of the gallery.
+Tom Otterness' site-specific work, "The Frieze" is permanently installed in the atrium.
+Sculpture Courtyard - Featuring selections of American sculpture from 1900 to the present from the Weatherspoon Collection and on loan works from contemporary artists.
+Admission: Free.
+Hours: Tue.-Wed. &